-- A formal reading and spelling assessment will take place when they enter school - Maths and writing assessments will be ongoing throughout the year through investigations and BIG Writes - not formal assessments - Non statutory NFER standardised tests will be administered annually a the end of the year. - Half termly teacher assessments for writing, reading and maths will be given - Children will assess own learning against "I can..." statements - Teachers will give feedback against "I can..." statements - AfL practices will take place appropriately - All children to have personalised target cards in reading, writing and maths that are updated half termly at the latest.
+- A formal reading and spelling assessment will take place when they enter school - Maths and writing assessments will be ongoing throughout the year through investigations and BIG Writes - not formal assessments - Non statutory NFER standardised tests will be administered at mid points and end of the year initially. - Half termly teacher assessments for writing, reading and maths will be given - Children will assess own learning against "I can..." statements - Teachers will give feedback against "I can..." statements - AfL practices will take place appropriately - All children to have personalised targets in reading, writing and maths that are updated half termly at the latest.